MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-deployment.md

 > [!WARNING]
 > Don't edit the **Commerceruntime.config** and **CommerceRuntime.MPOSOffline.config** files.
 These files aren't intended for any customizations.

-7. Find the extension configuration file for Local CRT on Modern POS:
+7. Find the extension configuration file for Retail proxy on Modern POS:

     - **Retail proxy on Modern POS:** The file is named **RetailProxy.MPOSOffline.Ext.config**, and it's located in the local CRT client broker location.